The ASX CHESS Replacement: Will the excruciating wait finally be over by the end of the 2020s?

 What does all this mean for investors?

-Ultimately, it is not as if the current CHESS system urgently needs fixing.
-But the new system should be better and it should have gotten off the ground well before now, given the time and money that has been put in it to date.
+If and when it is live, the new system should be better.
+But the fact remains that it should have gotten off the ground well before now, given the time and money that has been put in it to date.
+And we can only keep our fingers crossed that the time frames in place as of now will be adhered to.

 What are the Best ASX Stocks to invest in right now?